 If you've lost a loved one unexpectedly, you may be facing significant financial hardships along with your emotional loss.
-If your loved one passed away due to the negligence or misconduct of someone else, you may be able to seek financial compensation to help you through this difficult time by means of a wrongful death suit.
-There is, however, a time limit for filing a wrongful death lawsuit in Florida, so it's important that you consult a Miami wrongful death attorneys at Friedman Rodman Frank & Estrada as soon as possible.What Is a Wrongful Death Lawsuit?
+If your loved one passed away due to the negligence or misconduct of someone else, you may be able to seek financial compensation to help you through this difficult time by means of a wrongful death claim/lawsuit.
+There is, however, a time limit for filing a wrongful death lawsuit in Florida, so it's important that you consult with the Miami wrongful death attorneys at Friedman Rodman Frank & Estrada as soon as possible.What Is a Wrongful Death Lawsuit?

-Wrongful death occurs when someone dies as a result of the negligence, recklessness, or deliberate actions of another.
+Under Florida law, a wrongful death occurs when someone dies as a result of the negligence, recklessness, or deliberate actions of another.
 More than one party may be held liable for a single event, such as both the driver of a company vehicle who causes a fatal accident and the company that owns the vehicle.
 The liable party or parties can include individuals, government agencies, companies, or employees.

-- Medical malpractice.
-This includes misdiagnosis or delayed diagnosis, inadequate service (such as wrong prescriptions), or inaction.
+- Medical Malpractice - This includes misdiagnosis or delayed diagnosis, inadequate service (such as wrong prescriptions), or inaction.

-- Defective products.
-Manufacturers are responsible for the safety of their products, including toys, power tools, vehicles, and other consumer products.
+- Defective Products - Manufacturers are responsible for the safety of their products, including toys, power tools, vehicles, and other consumer products.

-Our experienced Miami wrongful death lawyers in our South Florida offices can review your situation, answer your questions, and conduct an appropriate investigation to determine the facts around your loved one’s death.
+The experienced Miami wrongful death lawyers at Friedman Rodman Frank & Estrada can review your situation, answer your questions, and conduct an appropriate investigation to determine the facts surrounding your loved one’s death.
 They’ll evaluate your possible claim and help you take appropriate action quickly.Who Can Bring a Miami Wrongful Death Lawsuit?

-- Other relatives who depended on the deceased for support
+- Other relatives who depended on the deceased for support.

-In Florida, if you have a valid wrongful death claim, you will need to open a probate estate and appoint a personal representative (usually a spouse, parent, or another appropriate person) who will bring action on behalf of the estate and individual survivors.
+In Florida, if you have a valid wrongful death claim, a probate estate will need to be opened and a personal representative appointed (usually a spouse, parent, or another appropriate person) who will bring the action on behalf of the estate and individual survivors.
 Our wrongful death claims attorneys can assist you in opening the estate and appointing a personal representative.What Damages Are Available in a Wrongful Death Case?

-- Loss of income, with interest, both present and in the future
+- Loss of income, with interest, both present and in the future;

-- Mental pain and suffering
+- Mental pain and suffering.